Sampling in Software Engineering Research: A Critical Review and Guidelines: Method

 \begin{description} \item{RQ1:} \dots what \emph{sampling approaches} are most common? \item{RQ2:} \dots how do authors \emph{justify} their sampling approaches? \item{RQ3:} \dots what \emph{empirical research methodologies} are most common? \item{RQ4:} \dots what \emph{units of observation} are most common? \end{description}

 RQ1 is the main focus of the study.
 We include RQ2 to highlight the diversity of arguments for representativeness seen in the literature.
-Meanwhile RQs 3 and 4 are essential for informing guidance: which sampling approaches are appropriate strongly depends on the research method and unit of analysis/observation.
+Meanwhile RQs 3 and 4 are essential for informing guidance: which sampling approaches are appropriate strongly depends on the research method and unit of observation.
+Here, \textit{research methodology} denotes the approach to collecting and analyzing data (e.g. controlled experiment, case study, systematic review).
+We decided to concentrate on \emph{units of observation}, rather than units of analysis, because most of the first 20 articles we coded clearly identified their unit(s) of observation, i.e. what was observed/measured/analyzed, whereas identifying units of analysis required substantial interpretation.
+For example, if a paper analyzed the commit histories of a sample of open source projects, the units of observation would be the commits themselves.
+The units of analysis, however, could be the developers contributing to those projects, the projects, both, or something else---depending on how the commits were aggregated and analyzed.

+We focus on recent research because research methodology has evolved rapidly in the software engineering community; e.g. increasing use of empirical methods in general \citep{zannier2006success,theisen2018software} and qualitative methods in particular \citep{Stol:2016wm}.